microsoft/botframework-cli/packages/cli/README.md

   --operationId=operationId          (required) Operation id.

-  --stdin                            Specifies qnamaker configuration is being passed via stdin.Overrides the value present in the                                            config
+  --stdin                            Specifies qnamaker configuration is being passed via stdin.
+Overrides the value present in the                                            config

   --subscriptionKey=subscriptionKey  Specifies the qnamaker subscription key/access keys (found on the Cognitive
                                      Services Azure portal page under "access keys").
 Overrides the value present in the config